The Savela Law Firm, P.C. - 720-260-7392

 The second biggest misconception is that a sober person can pass the roadsides.
 The validation studies conducted by the National Highway Traffic Safety Administration indicate that more than 30% of people failing the VRMs are not intoxicated.
 Independent validation of these tests shows that very few people can pass them, even sober.
 This leads to false arrests for DUI.
 These tests are designed for you to fail.

-In Colorado, officers do not use video recording devices in their cars.
+In most of Colorado, including Boulder, Longmont, Broomfield, Jefferson County, Weld County, Larimer County and Gilpin County, officers do not use video recording devices in their cars.
 The only evidence of the DUI stop is the officer’s report (and your word).
 Even if you do pass them, the police officer can write his report inaccurately to support a DUI arrest.
 A study has shown that more than 50% of DUI officers do not conduct the VRMs according to the rules and score them incorrectly.
 Some DUI officers are willing to lie to get a conviction.
 If it is a swearing contest between you and a DUI police officer, you will most often lose.

 No Portable Breath Test (“PBT”)